tokken10/betting-tracker/README.md

    ```
    The server expects environment variables such as your MongoDB connection string.

+### Environment Variables

+Set the following variables to enable optional features:

+- `MONGODB_URI`: MongoDB connection string (required).
+- `AI_MODEL`: Override default OpenAI model (optional; default `gpt-4o-mini`).
+- `OPENAI_API_KEY`: If set, the server will use this key for all AI Analyst requests.
+When present, users do not need to provide personal keys and the Settings page disables personal key entry.

 ## Repository Structure

 - `api/` – entry point for the Express application